Thourio, Evros: History

+In the present position of Thourio during the Ottoman Empire was a Turkish village, Urlu.
+With the exchange of populations in 1922, it was inhabited by the Greek Christian inhabitants who came to Urlu from various other parts of Thrace, mainly eastern Thrace.
+The refugee inhabitants of Thourio were mainly farmers.
+During the 20th century, the development of Thourio's economy was mainly based on the cultivation of the land, however, later some engaged in trade, others became craftsmen, and others servants.
+Some of the inhabitants of Thourio emigrated to other parts of Greece, particularly in the 60's when almost half of the village's population immigrated to countries such as Germany, the Netherlands, Belgium, France, Brazil, Australia and elsewhere.

 Population

-Today approximately 700 people live permanently in Thourio and are engaged in agriculture, trade or are employees of the private or public sector or are retired.
+Today approximately 500 people live permanently in Thourio and are engaged in agriculture, trade or are employees of the private or public sector or are retired.

 In Thourio there is a church, a special education school, a rural doctor's office and other small businesses as well as the community store of the local district of Thourio in the municipality of Orestiada.

 In Thourio you can also find a small football club "ASPIS", and dance group "TO ELEFTHEROCHORI".

 The village has historically also been settled by Arvanites.

 Famous people from Thourio include actor Yannis Stankoglou and singer Stefania Liberakakis who represented Greece in the Eurovision Song Contest 2021.